jonano614/DaggerGpuMiner/README.md

 The project has 3 dependencies: OpenCL, Boost and OpenSSL.
 Windows:
+OpenCL SDK can be downloaded by link https://developer.amd.com/amd-accelerated-parallel-processing-app-sdk/.
+Also you can try another OpenCL SDK vendors.
+Path to intalled SDK should be written to a new environment variable OPENCL_SDK.
-OpenCL SDK can be downloaded by link https://developer.amd.com/amd-accelerated-parallel-processing-app-sdk/ Boost and OpenSSL libraries are included by Nuget Manager and should be downloaded automatically.
+Boost and OpenSSL libraries are included by Nuget Manager and should be downloaded automatically.